UCLA holds off Marquette 69-60 to win 5th in a row - WHIZ News

+UCLA persevered despite the offensive struggles of lone senior Chris Smith and Johnny Juzang, the Kentucky transfer who started in his second game.
+They combined to shoot 3 of 20, with Smith missing all eight of his field-goal attempts.

+“We’re trying to show resilience and show poise, and that we’re a great team when we want to be,” Bernard said.
+“We knew we had a tough test.”

-Jules Bernard added 15 points off the bench for the Bruins (5-1) in the teams’ first meeting since 1964, when Gail Goodrich scored 21 points in their nine-point victory.
+It was the teams’ first meeting since 1964, when Gail Goodrich scored 21 points in UCLA’s nine-point victory, and Marquette’s first visit to a fan-less Pauley Pavilion.

 D.J.
-Carton scored 18 points and Dawson Garcia added 12 for the foul-plagued Golden Eagles (4-2).
+Carton scored 18 points and Dawson Garcia added 12 for the Golden Eagles (4-2).
+Five Marquette players had three or more fouls, with Koby McEwen fouling out in the closing seconds.

+Garcia made a pair of free throws to tie the game for the last time at 56-all.

-The Bruins ran off seven points in a row, making 5 of 6 free throws, to take a 63-56 lead.
+From there, the Bruins ran off seven points in a row, making 5 of 6 free throws, to take a 63-56 lead.
+It was part of their game-ending run.

-Neither team led by double digits in the game.
+Neither team ever led by double digits.
 The second half was a back-and-forth affair, with UCLA outscoring the Eagles 33-26.

 UCLA’s defense forced Marquette into 18 turnovers in the game and pressured the Eagles’ shooters.
 Jamal Cain tossed up an airball as the shot clock expired on one possession.
 UCLA’s Chris Smith and Jalen Hill came up with big blocks in the final two minutes with the Bruins clinging to a small lead.